 In addition to institutional accreditation through Middle States, a number of academic programs at the University maintain disciplinary accreditation at the program level.
 These are important markers of program quality and rigor.
-Information about the disciplinary accreditations held by University programs is available in the University catalog, and on individual program web sites.
+Information about the disciplinary accreditations held by University programs is available in the University catalog, individual program web sites, and the University's Consumer Information web page.
 For more information about these accreditations, their cycles, standards, and processes, contact the Dean's Office within each college.

-- 5. What is the accreditation process?
-How do we achieve accreditation, and how do we maintain it? - Once an institution achieves initial accreditation through a robust candidacy process, accreditation status is determined at key points in the accreditation cycle.
-This cycle is a generally an eight to ten-year period beginning and ending with a comprehensive selfstudy, a mid-point review, annual reporting, and sometimes through other interim progress reports as required by the accreditor.
-Within Middle States, institutions engage in self-study every eight years1, undergoes a Mid-Point Peer Review every four years, and submits annual reporting each spring.
+5. What is the accreditation process?
+How do we achieve accreditation, and how do we maintain it?

+Once an institution achieves initial accreditation through a robust candidacy process, accreditation status is determined at key points in the accreditation cycle.
+This cycle is a generally an eight to ten-year period beginning and ending with a comprehensive self-study, a mid-point review, annual reporting, and sometimes through other interim progress reports as required by the accreditor.
+Within Middle States, institutions engage in self-study every eight years1, and submits annual reporting each spring that includes standard data and information elements, along with response to any recommendations or requests for supplemental or ongoing reporting as required by the Commission.

 In addition to these regular milestones, when and if an institution wishes to make certain changes that differ from what is currently approved by the accreditor - for example, adding certain types of new programs, degree levels, modes of delivery, or new sites or locations for the delivery of existing programs - they may be required to complete a proposal for Substantive Change.
 These proposals serve as the means through which institutions demonstrate the quality of these planned offerings, and ensure that they are covered under the scope of the institution's accreditation.
 Middle States must approve proposals prior to the launch of the program or initiative.
+Some type of changes may not require prior approval, but instead prompt notification to the Commission when they occur.
 Commission staff also monitor institutions to identify any special circumstances that may require additional evaluation or reporting.